 “Trend it.
 Have your overall benefits gone up or down?
 And what is that related to?” said Katie Manning, vice president in the compensation and career strategies practice at Segal.

 Here are some key benefits to include on top of salary and bonus.

-Health coverage: Employers typically cover the lion’s share of your health insurance premiums – 73% to 83%, according to 2021 data from the Kaiser Family Foundation.
+Health coverage: Employers typically cover the lion’s share of your health insurance premiums – often 70% to 85%, according to 2020 data from the Kaiser Family Foundation.

 But some employers may offer a smaller subsidy if an employee chooses a family coverage plan, according to Rob DeNinno, principal at Precision Benefits Group, which works with small to mid-size businesses.

 If you’re participating in a health savings account, don’t forget to include what your company pays into your account.